jbetancur/react-data-table-component/README.md

 React Data Table Component is still in Beta - though I do not anticpate the "existing API" to change drastically.

+Props to JB for getting this to GA!!!

 ## Key Features

 * Declarative Configuration